Kidney stones are among the most painful medical conditions.

 What Types of Kidney Stones Are There?

-- Uric acid stones, as their name suggests, consist of highly concentrated uric acid.
+- Uric acid stones, as their name suggests, they consist of highly concentrated uric acid.
 These stones are more common in men, especially those who are undergoing chemotherapy or have gout problems.

 - Struvite stones contain magnesium ammonium phosphate (struvite) crystals.
 They are usually the result of urinary tract infections and occur mostly in women.